 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-:
+Sulaiman Al-Hashmi: The research scope is to develop an advanced bioactive wound dressing designed for effective chronic wound management.
+The scaffold will ensure controlled degradation and efficient local delivery of EVs.

 What are the most recent developments in your field of research?